paths-erc/atlas/static/media/MissionStatementMd.853ccd40.md

 -  CC 0248: Paul of Tamma, Epistula
 - CC 0251: Paul of Tamma, De cella
 - CC 0256: Vita Phif, Vita Apollinis
-- CC 0376: Stephan of Hnes, In Apollinem archimandritam
+- CC 0376: Stephen of Hnes, In Apollinem archimandritam
-- CC 0418: Vita Longinis
+- CC 0418: Vita Longini
 - CC 0407: Vita Aphou

 The electronic edition of texts uses Unicode encoding standard and Antinoou font and does not represent the punctuation and the enlarged initials.
 A specific text encoding converter is being used for this purpose (see section 10.
 Text encoding converter).